WDD 130: Web Fundamentals

 cite display, top border, top padding, text alignment, size of font

-Did you notice the semantic HTML used to encase the actual scripture and scripture reference?
+Did you notice the semantic HTML elements used to encase the scripture and scripture reference?

-Do not worry that you may have not used these in your design.
-Refactoring work as you discover new elements and methods is part of the overall application process.
+Do not worry if you did not use these in your design.
+Refactoring work as you discover new elements and methods is part of the overall development process.

 Optional Solution Discussion